- CAIT Main

 This workshop will address the proper design of sidewalk curb ramps along the public right-of-way in accordance with adopted Federal Highway Administration and US Department of Justice’s guidelines and standards and any additional New Jersey based design requirements.

-This workshop allows you to apply your knowledge and experiences of ethical choices that professional engineers must make on a daily basis.
-Whether you work in the private sector or with a government agency, this interactive class helps solve the ethical decisions you and your fellow engineers encounter.
+This workshop will allow you to apply your knowledge and experiences of ethical choices that professional engineers must make on a daily basis.
+Whether you work in the private sector or with a government agency you will be able to participate in this interactive class and solve the ethical decisions you and your fellow engineers encounter.

 Withdrawal Policy: In the event that you are unable to attend a program for any reason, please note you must submit your withdrawal at least 72 hours in advance of the start of a program to receive a refund.
 If a withdrawal is not received by our department, the full program fee will be charged and is nonrefundable.